-In compliance with 21 C.F.R. §§ 17.5 and 17.7, CTP served Respondent with the Complaint on May 29, 2012, via United Parcel Service.
-CTP charged Respondent with violating 21 C.F.R. § 1140.14(a) (sale of tobacco products to a minor) and 21 C.F.R. § 1140.14(b)(1) (failure to verify the age of a person purchasing tobacco products by means of photographic identification containing the bearer's date of birth).
+In compliance with 21 C.F.R. §§ 17.5 and 17.7, CTP served Respondent with the Complaint on June 29, 2012, via United Parcel Service.
+CTP charged Respondent with violating 21 C.F.R. § 1140.14(a) (sale of tobacco products to a minor), 21 C.F.R. § 1140.14(b)(1) (failure to verify the age of a person purchasing tobacco products by means of photographic identification containing the bearer's date of birth), and 21 C.F.R. § 1140.14(d) (breaking or otherwise opening a cigarette package to sell individual cigarettes or a number of unpackaged cigarettes that is smaller than the quantity in the minimum cigarette package size.)
 Complaint ¶¶ 1, 9, 10.
-CTP asked to impose a \$500 civil money penalty based on three alleged violations of the regulations in a 24-month period.
-Complaint ¶¶ 13.
-Both the cover letter to the Complaint and the Complaint provided detailed instructions related to filing an answer and requesting an extension of time to file an answer.
+CTP requested a \$250 civil money penalty based on two alleged violations of the regulations in a 12-month period.
+Complaint ¶ 13.

+The cover letter to the Complaint and the Complaint provided detailed instructions related to filing an answer and requesting an extension of time to file an answer.
 The letter and Complaint stated that failure to file an answer could result in the imposition of a civil money penalty against Respondent.
 Respondent neither filed an answer nor requested an extension of time within the 30-day time period prescribed in 21 C.F.R. § 17.9.